 Overview Old Ways Herbal offers a personalized, hands-on apprenticeship program for students looking for an in-depth experience.
-The 6-month program takes place over the course of a growing season and involves all aspects of our herbal practice.
-It is not classroom-based; instead, we learn by doing, and in the process apprentices provide an essential service with the work of their hands.
+The Traditional Apprentice Program is a 6-month program that takes place over the course of a growing season and involves all aspects of our herbal practice.
+We also offer the High Summer Apprentice Program in July and August only.
+Our apprenticeship is not classroom-based; instead, we learn by doing, and in the process apprentices provide an essential service with the work of their hands.

 As the season blooms and goes to seed we will discuss the medicinal uses of the plants around us from the perspectives of Traditional Western Herbalism and Medical Herbalism, informing our understanding with aspects of other philosophies including Ayurveda, Chinese Medicine, and the Wise Woman Tradition.